kufena/SimpleAWSTest5.0/Readme.md

 ## CodeBuild local instructions. ##

-The test here is several-fold:

-- Firstly, testing CodeBuild, CodeDeploy and CodePipeline from a github repo.
-- Secondly, using Parameter Store to configure the simple application.

-I guess this'll be deployed eventually to an EC2 instance.
-It only needs to be simple.

 You'll need a couple of things for CodeBuild local.
 Download the standard image sources here:

     git clone https://github.com/aws/aws-codebuild-docker-images.git